untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

 ```

 In comparison, this is how authentication is configured using the Airbyte low-code CDK.
-Instead of our Python dictionary we find the configuration in very similar YAML.
+Instead of our Python dictionary, we find the configuration in a very similar YAML.

 ```yaml
   requester: